 Nikita Farhadi is a board-certified Physician Assistant at a private Dermatology practice on Long Island, NY.
 She received her masters degree in Physician Assistant studies from St. John’s University.
 Nikita has always had a passion for community outreach and has volunteered at numerous assistant living centers, soup kitchens and health centers over the years.
 As a member of the CH2 young professionals chapter, she continues her passion through fundraising efforts and event organization.
 Nikita is excited about combining her medical background with her dedication to giving back to the community by partaking in the incredible outreach of Children’s Hope India.

 Neel Pahlajani is a Thought Leadership Specialist for Samsung SDS America, focusing on digital and content marketing.
 He received his B.S. from Carnegie Mellon University, and has varied professional experiences including Live Video Broadcasting, Product Management, and Sports Management.
 He has been a member of CH2 for 15 years, and has spent time in India working with Hoops India – to promote basketball in India.

-CH2 comprises young professionals from a myriad of sectors including media and entertainment, finance, information technology, and nonprofit.
-The organization therefore greatly benefits from practitioners who provide significant knowledge capital with skills ranging from web design, social media, digital video, to accounting, event planning and donor management.
-The junior board works in teams to support CHI endeavors and holds regular meetings to ensure they achieve organizational goals.
+The group is comprised of young professionals from a myriad of sectors including media and entertainment, finance, information technology, and nonprofit.
+The organization, therefore, greatly benefits from significant knowledge capital with skills ranging from web design, social media and digital video, to accounting, event planning, and donor management.

 CH2 seeks to identify challenges and key issues that help to improve the lives of children in India.
 Below are a few of the many projects CH2 has supported over the last few years: